-- A sector that wishes to use EM to meet monitoring requirements for any of its member vessels must contract with a NMFS-approved EM service provider. - For fishing year 2023, NMFS will administer a DSM program to support maximized retention EM vessels.
-In future years, a sector that wishes to use maximized retention EM to meet monitoring requirements will be required to contract with a NMFS-approved DSM service provider. - If a sector opts to include both an ASM program and an EM program(s) in its sector operations plan, then it must submit a list detailing which member vessels will be enrolled in each program in advance of the fishing year. - In the event that a member vessel wishes to switch programs mid-year, the sector must notify NMFS of the change in writing.
+- A sector that wishes to use EM to meet monitoring requirements for any of its member vessels must contract with a NMFS-approved EM service provider. - If NOAA Fisheries operates the MREM program in either 2025 or 2026, NOAA Fisheries will work with sectors to incorporate third-party DSM requirements into their MREM program. - If a sector opts to include both an ASM program and an EM program(s) in its sector operations plan, then it must submit a list detailing which member vessels will be enrolled in each program in advance of the fishing year. - In the event that a member vessel wishes to switch programs mid-year, the sector must notify NMFS of the change in writing.